StefanDataAnalyst/Portfolio/DOEN_Case_Study/README.md

 ### Before
 ![Original reporting process](./doen_huidige_procesflow.png)

 *Figure 1 (Dutch).
-Overview of the reporting process before the redesign.
+Overview of (only the cost part of) the reporting process before the redesign.
 Organisation and entity names have been anonymised.*

 ## 📈 Results